Battle Ground, Washington: Parks and recreation

 Battle Ground contains 22 parks with a total of 72.8 acre of park space and an additional 206 acre of open space reserves in five areas.
 Of these parks, seven are classified as "undeveloped".

 Undeveloped areas include Durkee Park, a 35 acre plot located west of the city center off SR 502.
 The undeveloped land was donated by a local family in 1997 and meant to be used as a nature trail site.
 The city planned to use the grounds for a sports complex but the original owners prefer the original trail use idea.
 As of 2024, the final use of the property is still undecided.

 Neighboring sites, 4.5 acre Remy Park and 13 acre Gardner Oaks, are planned to include a variety of playgrounds, pet areas, and fitness and sports related activities.
 Remy Park, which includes an existing trail, encompasses a total of 80.2 acre but the parcel is limited for development.
 Developed parks include Fairgrounds Park, which hosts several ballfields.

 In June 2007, the city of Battle Ground opened a 25,000 sqft skate park in downtown.

 Economy

 Battle Ground is at the epicenter of the growing Clark County wine industry with three wineries and one tasting room.

+The transformer manufacturer Maddox Industrial Transformer was established in Battle Ground in 2015; it has been credited as one of the fastest growing companies in the United States, having benefited from business by datacenters due to the AI boom.
+The city's newspaper, The Reflector, was purchased by the Spiller brothers of Maddox Industrial Transformer in 2026.

+The brothers' increasing influence in the city has faced concerns over their alleged ties to Christian nationalism groups and the "Christian localism" movement.
+Political conflicts of interest have been raised due to local politicians, such as Battle Ground's mayor as of 2026, being employed by Maddox.
+Connected employee family members have also served in the city government.